sokopa/Octweet/README.md

 For more information about the Database schema and the method used, you can refer to [Database Docs](docs/database.md)

-For more information about the application's structure and the architecture, you can refer to [Application](docs/application.md)
+For more information about the application's structure and the architecture, you can refer to [Application Docs](docs/application.md)

 ---